SSpyR/TTWL-Object-Explorer/README.md

-# BL3 Object Explorer
+# Tiny Tina's Wonderlands Object Explorer

-Welcome to the BL3 Object Explorer, this is a program developed for ease of use to view data within Borderlands 3, namely JSON data.
+Welcome to the Wonderlands Object Explorer, this is a program developed for ease of use to view data within Wonderlands, namely JSON data.

 This program is very simple, once you launch it it will proceed to download the necessary files to browse through from GitHub before properly loading for the first time and update said files automatically whenever new versions of the files are uploaded to the repo.